-Animals have been used as a source of entertainment for thousands of years, but does that mean we should continue forcing them to suffer so we can enjoy them behind glass walls or inside arenas?
+Animals have been used as a source of entertainment for thousands of years, but does that mean we should continue forcing them to suffer so that we can enjoy looking at them behind glass walls or in arenas?

 History of Animal-Based Entertainment

-It is believed Van Amburgh was the first to successfully shock a crowd by putting his head inside a lion’s mouth in the mid-1800s.
-Van Amburgh also trained a lion to lay with a lamb in harmony which was another shocking sight at the time.
+Trained animal performances were also popularized in the 19th century by individuals like Henri Martin in France and Isaac Van Amburgh in America.
+It is believed that Van Amburgh was the first to successfully shock a crowd by putting his head inside a lion’s mouth.
+Van Amburgh also trained a lion to lie with a lamb in harmony, which was another shocking sight at the time.

 Which Animals Are Used In Entertainment and Why?

-As mentioned above, the tradition of capturing and caging wild animals dates back thousands of years to rulers that used animals as a status symbol.
-Over time, animals have been bred into captivity to perform for humans.
+As mentioned above, the tradition of capturing and caging wild animals dates back thousands of years, to rulers that used animals as a status symbol.
+Over time animals have also been bred in captivity to perform for humans.

 Keeping wild animals in captivity is usually a dangerous idea.
-Most wild animal-related incidents could have been prevented if the animals were not kept as pets, performers, or exhibitions.
+Many incidents related to wild animals could have been prevented if the animals were not kept as pets, performers, or exhibits.

-These incidents are incredibly unfortunate for the humans involved.
-Unfortunately, they are just as tragic for the animals who never asked to be put in these situations where their instincts took over.
+These incidents are incredibly unfortunate for the humans involved, and they are just as tragic for the animals, who never asked to be put in these situations.
 These animals never had a chance at a normal life.

 What About Zoos?

-There are many conflicting views about the intentions of zoos.
-Some believe if run properly, enough space is provided for animals to roam, and enrichment exercises are available, zoos can be helpful in rehabilitating injured animals or keeping endangered species alive.
-Others believe no animal should be kept in captivity – period.
+There are many conflicting views about the potential of zoos.
+Some believe that if they are run properly, if enough space is provided for animals to roam, and if enrichment exercises are available, then zoos can help rehabilitate injured animals or keep endangered species alive.
+Others believe that no animal should be kept in captivity — period.
 Many animal activists will not support zoos for this reason.

-In captivity, animals are unable to fully exhibit natural tendencies like foraging, socializing, or swimming.
-Many animals like polar bears, grizzly bears, and tigers suffer physically and psychologically when confined.
-Animals need adequate space to roam, swim, and explore – especially large animals.
+Animals in captivity are unable to fully exhibit natural tendencies like foraging, socializing, or swimming.
+Many animals such as polar bears, grizzly bears, and tigers suffer physically and psychologically when confined.
+Animals — especially large animals — need adequate space to roam, swim and explore.

 Ringling Bros.
 Circus